top of page

 While you can likely think of causes that fall into these categories, here are two specific examples.

-In cultures where the woman takes the name of her spouse often requires finding clues that indirectly point you toward her maiden name.
+In cultures where the woman takes her spouse's name often requires finding clues that indirectly point toward her maiden name.

 • For example, the marriage record of Michael Billman to Caroline Geisley could suggest that her maiden name was Geisley.